arunchandrapant/blog/docs/posts/2025-05-01-hmt-the-generals-choice.md

 ## The tradition survives

-All along the socialist era to today, the Vaishyas survived.
+All along the socialist era to today, the Vaishya survived.
 As always they are rich and prosperous.
 They still own most big businesses in the country.
 Despite bureaucratic hurdles, they laid the foundation of major businesses during tough socialist times.
 Some of them ended up being very successful.
 Recently they have also taken up fancy things like startups and venture capital.
 Political parties depend on them for electoral funding.
 Government officials depend on them for bribes that fund American education and vacations for their kids.
 Honest government officials (though a rare breed) depend on government revenue of which a major chunk comes from taxing business and related activities.
 Overall, the government is more dependent on them than ever before.

 In the neighbourhood, the Communist China emerged as a superpower.
 They turned out to be smarter, made a course correction and contrary to the communist ideology, started enabling their private businesses.
-[Core components of all watches sold in India today originate from China][india-china-watch-import].
-Vaishyas in India have figured out that importing from China and re-branding in India is a great business.
-Its safe to say that the communist China has created enormous business opportunities in India.
+[Core components of all watches sold in India today originate in China][india-china-watch-import].
+Vaishya figured out that importing from China and re-branding and selling in India is a great business.
+Its fair to say that the communist China has created enormous business opportunities in India.

-## The general moves on
+## The General moves on

 Within the government, the socialist spirit still thrives.
 HMT is still operational.
 There is a hope that a socialist avatar will be born, take charge of the leadership, undo all the mistakes of the past and eventually rewrite the history in their favour.

 While the wait for the socialist avatar continues, [General Naravane has retired his HMT watch today][general-retires-hmt].
 For now he should try a Samsung watch.
 Samsung makes great products and I wouldn't shy away from recommending them to anyone.
 However, I suspect like most contemporary Indian elites, he won't even consider Samsung Watch and will simply buy an Apple Watch.
 If he fancies European elite culture, he might have somebody gift him a Rolex or a Tag Heuer.
 Irrespective of what he choses, it's good to seem him move away from HMT for now.
-Who knows if the avatar arrives tomorrow and he gets a chance to wear a HMT (hopefully a smartwhatch this time) soon.
+Who knows if the avatar arrives soon and he gets a chance to wear HMT (hopefully a smartwhatch this time) again.

 [india-china-watch-import]: https://tradingeconomics.com/india/imports/china/clocks-watches
 [general-retires-hmt]: https://x.com/ManojNaravane/status/1917656427524677881